 Figure A. 4: Transmission of ISS polarizing filters: visible-wavelength (NAC P0, P60 and P120, solid lines) and infrared (NAC IRP0 and WAC IRP0 and IRP90, dashed).
 Transmission is shown for both perpendicular and parallel orientations of the polarization axis to that of the incoming light.
 The IR perpendicular case is not shown; its transmission peaks at 0.00225 and is under 0.001 for wavelengths longward of 630 nm.

 Figure A. 5: ISS optics transmission.
+From Porco et. al. (2004).

 Figure A. 6: ISS CCD quantum efficiency (electrons per incident photon) as a function of wavelength.
+From Porco et. al. (2004).

 Appendix B: ISS Observation Descriptions